 - 1. Furnish proof by providing the school with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file, and - 2.
 Achieve a passing score on a nationally normed, standardized test.
 This test measures an applicant's basic skills in reading and arithmetic.
 Applicants who fail the test can be re-tested using a different nationally normed, standardized test.
-The re-test(s) will be administered within the period specified by the test developer or one week, whichever is longer.
+The re-test(s) will be administered within the period specified by the test developer, if applicable.
 Should the applicant fail the test a third time, one year or alternate training must take place before (s)he will be allowed to retest.